bdqnghi/bi-tbcnn/README.md

-# Tree-based Convolutional Neural Networks
+# Siamese Neural Network based on Tree-based Convolutional Neural Networks (TBCNN)

 Implementation of the Siamese-TBCNN on top of TBCNN, which is the following paper: